seanthegeek/seanthegeek.github.io/_posts/2024-11-25-how-bluesky-account-verification-works.md

 ## Disadvantages

-### Switching a handle leaves your old handle open for squatting
+### Changing a handle leaves your old handle open for squatting

 Once your handle is changed to a domain the old `.bsky.social` handle is free for anyone to take over.